raven-dev-ops/accessible_education_software/README.md

 npm run seed:dev
 ```

   This creates:

 - A `Course` for “Calculus I” with a few `Module` entries.
 - A teacher user (`teacher@example.com`) and a few sample student users.
-- One sample `Note` attached to the first Calculus I module, which surfaces through `/api/notes` and the student “Released materials” section.
+  - One sample `Note` attached to the first Calculus I module, which surfaces through `/api/notes` and the student "Released materials" section.

+---

+## Security & Code Scanning

+Security is treated as a first-class concern even during the MVP phase:

+- A dedicated security policy lives in `SECURITY.md`, including how to report vulnerabilities and the current MVP security posture.
+- GitHub CodeQL is configured via `.github/workflows/codeql.yml` to automatically scan the JavaScript/TypeScript (Next.js) and Python (OCR service) code for common vulnerabilities and coding errors on pushes, pull requests, and a weekly schedule.
+- Dependencies are monitored with `npm audit`; production dependencies are currently free of known vulnerabilities, and the `glob` advisory affecting a dev-only ESLint toolchain is mitigated by a top-level override in `package.json`.
+- Secrets such as Auth0 credentials, database URLs, and OCR service endpoints are injected only via environment variables and are never committed to the repository.
+- The `NEXT_PUBLIC_AUTH_ENABLED` flag controls whether the deployed Netlify frontend uses the real Auth0 login flow (`true`/`1`) or shows the "Login – Coming Soon" placeholder (`false`/unset), which should be used for public staging until Auth0 wiring is ready.

+Before any real student data is processed in production, the plan is to harden API-level authorization, tighten file upload limits and validation, and perform a focused configuration/dependency review as described in `SECURITY.md`.

   ---

   ## Accessibility

 Accessibility is a core requirement, not an afterthought: